 Senior or End of Life dog photography sessions in Toronto

-Rainbow Bridge Remembrance Day on August 28th, is a day to remember the pets that we’ve lost.
+/Rainbow Bridge Remembrance Day on August 28th, is a day to remember the pets that we’ve lost.
 The loss of a pet is felt differently by each person, and each of us has our own experiences with our pets.
 But all of our lives have in some way or another been profoundly changed by the love of a pet.
 Whether your dog has simply been your loving and loyal companion, your childhood best friend, your work mate, or your saviour in time of great personal need, capturing their last days is something you will truly treasure forever.

 Let’s face it, a dog’s time with us is much too short and we all feel the sadness that comes with this knowledge.
 Saying goodbye to our beloved dogs is incredibly difficult.
 Whether it is sudden or we still have some time to prepare, it is never enough time.

-Why arrange a senior pet photo session?
+Why arrange an end-of-life pet photo session?

 Photos of our pets have a way of consoling us once they are gone or as their lives near the end.
-Photos help us to remember how precious our time with them was, their treasured facial expressions or unique ways of interacting with us, the feel of their fur.
+Photos help us to remember how precious our time with them was, their treasured facial expressions or unique ways of interacting with us, the feel of their fur.Having photos to look back on can be comforting in the weeks, months, and even years after saying goodbye.
+They serve as a tangible reminder of the joy, love, and loyalty your dog brought into your life.

 One of my favourite quotes is: “When we think of those companions who traveled by our side down life's road, let us not say with sadness that they left us behind, but rather say with gentle gratitude that they once were with us.”